 Crowe also requested copies of prior audits, reviews, and evaluations pertinent to DAI's financial performance under this task order.
-We identified five prior audit reports which one of them contained audit findings deemed direct or material to the Special Purpose Financial Statement or other financial information significant to the audit objectives.
-Within that report, Crowe identified three findings that were subject to review and conducted procedures to determine whether adequate corrective action had been taken on the three findings.
-Crowe concluded that DAI took adequate corrective action on two of the three prior findings, while adequate corrective action was not taken on the third prior finding.
-As a result, one of the three findings was repeated.
+Two of the five prior audits referenced above contained audit findings that were direct and material to the award.
+From those five reports, Crowe identified a total of two findings that were subject to review.
+Crowe conducted procedures to determine whether adequate corrective action had been taken on both of the findings.
+Crowe concluded that DAI had taken adequate corrective action on both prior findings.
 See Section II: Summary Schedule of Prior Audit, Review, and Assessment of Findings.